JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CButton Class.md

 # CButton Class

-Wrapper class on top of all the Windows `Button` messages.
-A *button* is a control the user can click to provide input to an application.
+Wrapper class on top of all the Windows `Button` messages and functions.

+A button control is a small, rectangular child window that can be clicked on and off.
+Buttons can be used alone or in groups and can either be labeled or appear without text.
+A button typically changes appearance when the user clicks it.

+Typical buttons are the check box, radio button, and pushbutton.
+A `CButton` object can become any of these, according to the button style specified at its initialization by the **AddControl** method of the `CDialog`class.

 **Include file**: CButton.inc.